 - Transport: Bike-riding provides customers with economical and efficient access to public transport services.
 On average, 10 times more households are within riding distance of public transport than they are within walking distance.

 There are a number of rules around travelling with bikes and scooters on our network, depending upon which type of public transport you are using.

 Folding bikes and kick scooters

-Bikes, scooters (including electric scooters) and other personal mobility and electric devices (PMDs) are permitted on CityCat and ferry services subject to space availability and the Master of the Vessel’s discretion.
-Riders should take extra care to avoid inconvenience to other passengers.
+Bikes, scooters (including e-scooters) and other personal mobility devices are permitted on CityCat and ferry services subject to space availability and staff discretion.
+Please take extra care to avoid inconvenience to other passengers.

 When travelling please remember: